-The train ticket allows you to use local trains within the federal state of Lower Saxony and surrounding areas free of charge.
-The bus ticket allows you to travel for free with the city buses in Göttingen, and to Bovenden and Rosdorf.
-With the culture ticket, you receive drastically reduced or even free entrance to cultural events, such as theatres or museums, as well as music events in clubs or cultural centres.
+el for free with the city buses in Göttingen, and to Bovenden and Rosdorf.
+With events, such as theatres or museums, as well as music events in clubs or cultural centres.
 Please refer to www.uni-goettingen.de/semester-ticket for more information about the semester ticket.